vmx17/Kinematics6DoF/README.md

-# 6DoF Manipulator Kinematics with a virtual prismatic joint
+# 6DoF Manipulator Kinematics with a virtual fixed joint

 This project implements computational modules for both forward and inverse kinematics of a 6-degree-of-freedom (6-DoF) robot.
 The implementation is in C#.